guerzon/vaultwarden/README.md

   existingSecretKey: "secret-uri"
 ```

-Detailed configuration options can be found in the [Database Configuration](#database-configuration) section below.
+Detailed configuration options can be found in the [Database Configuration](./charts/vaultwarden/README.md#database-configuration) section.

 ### SSL and Ingress